abvinnovator/ReelRecall/README.md

 ##  Project Overview

-ReelRecall is a state-of-the-art web application for movie fans to easily catalog, monitor, and share their movie experiences.
+SnapShare is a state-of-the-art web application for movie fans to easily catalog, monitor, and share their movie experiences.
 Developed using the latest web technologies, the platform turns movie tracking into a fun, social activity.

 ##  Tech Stack
 - **Frontend:** React, TypeScript, Vite